forseti-security/forseti-security/_docs/_latest/setup/migrate.md

 ```

 In the working directory, create a file named `main.tf` with content
-like the following, replacing the first four uppercased values with the
+like the following, replacing values based on the comments:
-aforementioned values:

 ```hcl
 terraform {